-So it’s not a surprise that Instacart’s new CEO comes from Facebook, and the company has also just hired that social network’s former head of advertising.
-Walmart, Kroger, Amazon and others are also further adding adtech and data marketing experts.
-There has been a spate of announcements involving new grocery-focused alliances to improve the role digital data play in marketing and sales, including by Albertson’s (involving Google) and Hy-Vee (also with Google).
-Albertson’s (which includes the Safeway, Vons and Jewel-Osco divisions) deal with Google is designed to include “shoppable digital maps to make it easier for consumers to find and purchase products online; AI-powered conversation commerce” technologies for shopping, and “predictive grocery list building….”
-Similarly, Hy-Vee’s work with the Google Cloud will help enable “predictive shopping carts,” among other services.
-(Hy-Vee is also one of the supermarket chains participating in the USDA’s online SNAP pilot project, raising questions regarding how its alliance with Google will impact the privacy and well-being of people enrolled in SNAP).
+So it’s not a surprise that Instacart’s new (link is external) CEO comes from Facebook (link is external), and the company has also just hired that social network’s former head of advertising.
+Walmart, Kroger, Amazon and others are also further adding (link is external) adtech and data marketing experts.
+There has been a spate of announcements involving new grocery-focused alliances to improve the role digital data play in marketing and sales, including by Albertson’s (involving Google (link is external)) (link is external) and Hy-Vee (link is external) (also with Google).
+Albertson’s (link is external) (which includes the Safeway, Vons and Jewel-Osco divisions) deal with Google is designed to include “shoppable digital maps to make it easier for consumers to find and purchase products online; AI-powered conversation commerce” technologies for shopping, and “predictive grocery list building….”
+Similarly, Hy-Vee’s work with the Google Cloud will help enable “predictive (link is external) shopping carts,” among other services.
+(Hy-Vee is also one of the supermarket chains participating in the USDA’s online SNAP (link is external) pilot project, raising questions regarding how its alliance with Google will impact the privacy and well-being of people enrolled in SNAP).

 All the data that is flowing into these companies, how it is being analyzed, its use by advertisers and product sponsors, and how it impacts the products we see and purchase, should all be subject to scrutiny from consumer protection and privacy regulators.

 A good example is Instacart.
-Its Instacart Advertising service allows brands to pay to become “featured products” and more.
+Its Instacart (link is external) Advertising service allows brands to pay to become “featured products” and more (link is external).
 Featured Product ads are a form of paid search advertising.
-As Instacart tells its clients, if a consumer is searchingfor “chocolate ice cream” or just “ice cream,” and you have bought such ads, “your product can appear as one of the first products in the search result.”
+As Instacart tells its clients, if a consumer is searching (link is external)for “chocolate ice cream” or just “ice cream,” and you have bought such ads, “your product can appear as one of the first products in the search result.”
 And even after “consumers place an order, we’ll make some suggestions for last-minute additions to the order that the consumer might be interested in.
 Among these suggestions, the system can include Featured Product ads.”

 Basket affinities helps Instacart, and its brand partners, to create consumer ‘types’, discover product interactions, understand mission-dominant baskets, and identify trigger products — ultimately building a picture of how brands are bought online that we then share with our partners to build a better plan to acquire and retain valuable consumers.
 The term ‘basket affinity’ covers examining the one-to-one, group-to-group, or many-to-many relationships between products, as well as identifying consumer shopping missions and consumer profiles.
 [We note that Instacart says it “aggregates and anonymizes” this information.
 However, given its ability to target individuals, we will rely on regulators to determine how well such personal information is actually handled].

-As with other major data-driven digital marketers, Instacart has many grocery tech and ecommerce specialist partners, who provide brands and advertisers with a myriad of ways to promote, sell and otherwise “optimize” their products on its platform (such as Perpetua, Tinuiti, Skai and Commerce IQ, to only name several).
+As with other major data (link is external)-driven digital marketers, Instacart has many grocery tech and ecommerce specialist partners, who provide brands and advertisers with a myriad of ways to promote, sell and otherwise “optimize” their products on its platform (such as Perpetua, (link is external) Tinuiti, (link is external) Skai (link is external) and Commerce IQ, (link is external) to only name several).

 The dramatic and recent growth of what’s called grocery tech is shaping the way consumers buy products and what prices they may pay.
-With companies such as Amazon, Kroger, Walmart, Albertson’s and Instacart now in essence Big Data-driven digital advertising companies, the public is being subjected to various practices that warrant regulatory scrutiny, oversight and public policy.
+With companies such as Amazon, (link is external) Kroger, (link is external) Walmart, (link is external) Albertson’s (link is external) and Instacart now in essence Big Data-driven digital advertising companies, the public is being subjected to various practices that warrant regulatory scrutiny, oversight and public policy.
 We call on the Federal Trade Commission and state regulators to act.
 Among the key questions are how, if at all, are racial, ethnic and income data being used to target a consumer; are health data, including the buying of drugs and over-the-counter medications, being leveraged; and what measurement and performance information is being made available to partners and advertisers?
 We don’t want to have to “drop” our privacy and autonomy when we shop in the 21st Century.